pregnor/slemtra/README.md

-# slack-emoji-upload
+# slemtra

-Tool to upload Slack emojis in bulk
+Slemtra is a tool to work with emojis in a Slack workspace including listing, uploading, downloading, renaming, aliasing.